kvinzheng/youtube-project/README.md

 I used redux-thunk-middleware to ensure the flow of actions.

 ## Redux Store
 You can see that the actions take in an api Object(src/utils/api.js directory).
-In this case, I utilized the extraArgument parameter inside the Thunk-Middleware and set my Api object as the extraArgument.
-This let me text actions, apis, and thunks separately.
-This methodology allows to maintain the idea of separation of concerns.
+The app is fully tested and functional.
+I utilized the extraArgument parameter inside the Thunk-Middleware and set the util/api.js object(api network requests) as the extraArgument.
+This structure let me test actions, Apis, thunks, and components separately.
+This methodology allows me to maintain the idea of separation of concerns.

 ```Javascript
 const store = createStore(reducer,